Solo Live (David Murray album)

-Solo Live is an album of unaccompanied saxophone and clarinet solos by David Murray recorded live on May 30, 1980 in Nyon, Switzerland.
+Solo Live is an album of unaccompanied saxophone and clarinet solos by David Murray, recorded live on May 30, 1980, in Nyon, Switzerland.
 Originally released on the Cecma label as two separate LPs it was re-released as a single CD in 1997.

 Reception

-The Allmusic review by Scott Yanow awarded the album 3 stars, stating, "Murray, who doubles here on bass clarinet, tears into five of his originals (best known are "Sweet Lovely" and "Flowers for Albert").
+The AllMusic review by Scott Yanow stated, "Murray, who doubles here on bass clarinet, tears into five of his originals (best known are 'Sweet Lovely' and 'Flowers for Albert').
 The improvising is quite free, exploratory, and sometimes violent, although there are a few strong melodies".